1818 Brahms: Orbit and classification

 Brahms orbits the Sun in the inner main-belt at a distance of 1.8–2.6 AU once every 3 years and 2 months (1,163 days).
 Its orbit has an eccentricity of 0.18 and an inclination of 3° with respect to the ecliptic.
 Brahms was first identified as at the discovering observatory in 1904, extending the body's observation arc by 35 years prior to its official discovery observation.

 Physical characteristics

-As of 2017, Brahms effective size, albedo and spectral type, as well as its rotation period and shape remain unknown.
+As of 2017, Brahms's effective size, albedo and spectral type, as well as its rotation period and shape remain unknown.
 Based on a magnitude-to-diameter conversion, its generic diameter is between 5 and 11 kilometer for an absolute magnitude of 13.8, and an assumed albedo in the range of 0.05 to 0.25.
-Since asteroids in the inner main-belt are typically of stony rather than carbonaceous composition, with albedos of 0.20 or higher, Brahmss diameter can be estimate to measure around 6 kilometers, as the higher its albedo (reflectivity), the lower the body's diameter at a constant absolute magnitude (brightness).
+Since asteroids in the inner main-belt are typically of stony rather than carbonaceous composition, with albedos of 0.20 or higher, Brahms's diameter can be estimated at around 6 kilometers, as the higher its albedo (reflectivity), the lower the body's diameter at a constant absolute magnitude (brightness).